Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Knowles Law Firm has served Nebraska clients for 55 years, securing multi-million dollar settlements.
-The experienced lawyers at Knowles Law Firm handle cases throughout Bellevue, focusing on each client’s unique circumstances while navigating insurance negotiations and legal proceedings.
+The lawyers at Knowles Law Firm handle cases throughout Bellevue, focusing on each client’s unique circumstances while navigating insurance negotiations and legal proceedings.
 From car accidents to wrongful death claims, we provide comprehensive representation for injury victims.

 What Damages Can You Recover in a Personal Injury Case?